rickstaa/tmux-notify/contributing.md

 2. Go to the main repository folder.
 3. Commit any staged changes.
 4. Run the `bumpversion patch` command to increase the patch version (Example: v1.0.0 to v1.0.1).
+5. Push the tags to the github repository using the `git push --tags` command.

 **NOTE:** If you add versioning to a file you have to add it to the `.bumpversion.cfg` file for it to be updated automatically by the bumpversion tool.
 More information on how to do this can be found on the [bumpversion documentation](https://github.com/CookPete/auto-changelog).